UW Health Services

 What to think about

 Medicine doesn't work for everyone.
-And medicine alone is not as effective as when combined with healthy eating habits or activity.
+And medicine alone is not as effective as when it is combined with healthy eating habits or activity.

 Nonprescription weight-loss products aren't recommended.
 Some have dangerous side effects, and others have no proven benefit.